-The Program Overview document is unchanged from previous competitions.
-However, the combined page total of the Research Proposal and Synergies/Integration sections of all Project and Core applications must be no greater than 100 pages for a renewal and 75 pages for a new application.
+The combined page total of the Research Proposal and Synergies/Integration sections of all Project and Core applications must be no greater than 100 pages for a renewal and 75 pages for a new application.
 For those sections, minimum page lengths are instead specified.
 This page limit does not include Cover Pages, Abstracts, and References.
-This change has been made to allow applicants the flexibility to provide the level of discussion which they feel is appropriate to each Project and Core and optimize reviewer experience.
+This is intended to allow applicants the flexibility to provide the level of discussion which they feel is appropriate to each Project and Core and optimize reviewer experience.
+The Program Overview document has its own page length requirements which do not impact upon the Project and Core totals.